 Ans.
 Sorter transformation helps us sort collections of data by port or ports.

 Ans.
-An expression transformation is a common Powercenter mapping transformation.
+An expression transformation is a collective Powercenter mapping transformation.

 Q4.
 What is Joiner Transformation?

 Ans.
 The joiner transformation is an active and connected transformation used to join two heterogeneous sources.

 Ans.
 A decode in Informatica is a function used within an Expression Transformation.

 Q6.
 What is a Router Transformation?

 Ans.
 The Router Transformation allows users to split a single pipeline of data into multiple.